Insurance Law, Like Life, Is Complicated.

 - Palub vs. Hartford Underwriters Ins.
 Co.
-(2001) 92 Cal.App.4th 645 (coverage for house crushed by slope failure caused by weather conditions, which was the cause of the loss, the earth movement was the result.)
+(2001) 92 Cal.App.4th 645 (coverage for house crushed by slope failure caused by weather conditions, earth movement was the result.)

 - Sanchez-Scott vs. Alza Pharmaceuticals (2001) 86 Cal.App.4th 365 (invasion of privacy by doctor allowing drug salesman to view breast cancer patient’s exam.)